ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 ## Forward Voltage
+#### Forward voltage is the minimum voltage needed to begin the flow of current.

 #### Higher-frequency light (blue, green) corresponds to higher-energy photons.
 A larger forward voltage is needed to emit these higher-energy photons.
 ![GreenLED](https://github.com/user-attachments/assets/da359e6f-9024-4d2a-9afc-1f5160e758df)